Nicolae Ceaușescu: Overthrow

-Speech on 21 December
+Speech on 21 December 1989

 The mass meeting of 21 December, held in what is now Revolution Square, began like many of Ceaușescu's speeches over the years.
 He spoke of the achievements of the "Socialist revolution" and Romania's "multi-laterally developed Socialist society".
 He also blamed the Timișoara riots on "fascist agitators who want to destroy socialism".

-However, Ceaușescu had misjudged the crowd's mood.
+But Ceaușescu had misjudged the crowd's mood.
 Roughly eight minutes into his speech, several people began jeering and booing, and others began chanting "Timișoara!"
 He tried to silence them by raising his right hand and calling for the crowd's attention before order was temporarily restored, then proceeded to announce social benefit reforms that included raising the national minimum wage by 200 lei per month to a total of 2,200 per month by 1 January.
 Images of Ceaușescu's facial expression as the crowd began to boo and heckle him were among the most widely broadcast of the collapse of communism in Eastern Europe.

-Failing to control the crowd, the Ceaușescus finally took cover inside the building that housed the Central Committee of the Romanian Communist Party.
+Failing to control the crowd, the Ceaușescus took cover inside the building that housed the Central Committee of the Romanian Communist Party.
 The rest of the day saw an open revolt of Bucharest's population, which had assembled in University Square and confronted the police and army at barricades.
-The rioters, however, were no match for the military apparatus concentrated in Bucharest, which cleared the streets by midnight and arrested hundreds of people in the process.
+But the rioters were no match for the military apparatus concentrated in Bucharest, which cleared the streets by midnight and arrested hundreds of people in the process.